QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Human Evaluation Datasheet

-\paragraph{\qsecbox{Question 3.1.2: How are system outputs (or other evaluation items) selected for inclusion in the evaluation experiment?
-If none match, select `Other' and describe.}} \textit{Multiple-choice options (select one)}: \begin{enumerate}[itemsep=0cm,leftmargin=0.5cm,label={ $\circ$}] \item \egcvalue{by an automatic random process from a larger set}: outputs were selected for inclusion in the experiment by a script using a pseudo-random number generator; don't use this option if the script selects every $n$th output (which is not random). \item \egcvalue{by an automatic random process but using stratified sampling over given properties}: use this option if selection was by a random script as above, but with added constraints ensuring that the sample is representative of the set of outputs it was selected from, in terms of given properties, such as sentence length, positive/negative stance, etc. \item \egcvalue{by manual, arbitrary selection}: output sample was selected by hand, or automatically from a manually compiled list, without a specific selection criterion. \item[\checkmark] \egcvalue{by manual selection aimed at achieving balance or variety relative to given properties}: selection by hand as above, but with specific selection criteria, e.g.\ same number of outputs from each time period. \item \egcvalue{Other (please specify)}: if selection method is none of the above, choose this option and describe it. \end{enumerate}
+\subsubsection{\qsecbox{Question 3.1.2: How are system outputs (or other evaluation items) selected for inclusion in the evaluation experiment?
+If none match, select `Other' and describe.}}

+\textit{Multiple-choice options (select one)}: \begin{enumerate}[itemsep=0cm,leftmargin=0.5cm,label={ $\circ$}] \item \egcvalue{by an automatic random process from a larger set}: outputs were selected for inclusion in the experiment by a script using a pseudo-random number generator; don't use this option if the script selects every $n$th output (which is not random). \item \egcvalue{by an automatic random process but using stratified sampling over given properties}: use this option if selection was by a random script as above, but with added constraints ensuring that the sample is representative of the set of outputs it was selected from, in terms of given properties, such as sentence length, positive/negative stance, etc. \item \egcvalue{by manual, arbitrary selection}: output sample was selected by hand, or automatically from a manually compiled list, without a specific selection criterion. \item[\checkmark] \egcvalue{by manual selection aimed at achieving balance or variety relative to given properties}: selection by hand as above, but with specific selection criteria, e.g.\ same number of outputs from each time period. \item \egcvalue{Other (please specify)}: if selection method is none of the above, choose this option and describe it. \end{enumerate}

-\paragraph{\qsecbox{Question 3.1.3: What is the statistical power of the sample size?}}
+\subsubsection{\qsecbox{Question 3.1.3: What is the statistical power of the sample size?}}

 Following the methodology of \citet{card-etal-2020-little}, we obtained a statistical power of X on the output sample w.r.t the automatic evaluation metrics, the two best-performing models (X and Y).
 We used their online script to estimate the statistical power.